 Stairway (see stair) – 1: one or more flights of stairs usually with landings to pass from one level to another

-You can think of a stairway as only the set of stair-steps (and landings), without a support structure, since a set of stair-steps (and landings) on a hillside does not need a case or well to provide structural support, they do just fine with the ground itself as their structural support, as you can see for the stairway to the right.
-You can imagine that the 2 flights and single landing shown in the diagram above and to the right is resting on a hill side, like the upper flights of 231 step stairway on Baxter St that climbs up from where the Baxter roadway ends at Avon, up to Park.
+You can think of a stairway as only the set of stair-steps (and landings), without a support structure, since a set of stair-steps (and landings) resting on a hillside does not need an added support structure (such as a case or well) to provide structural support, they do just fine with the ground itself as their structural support, as you can see for the stairway to the right.
+You can imagine that the 2 flights and single landing shown in the diagram above, and to the right, is resting on a hill side.
+This is just like the upper flights of 231 step Baxter st stairway that climbs from where the Baxter roadway ends at Avon, up to Park, seen at the top of this blog, so it is a stairway and NOT a staircase!

 Staircase – 1: the structure containing a stairway 2: a flight of stairs with the supporting framework, casing, and balusters

 These two staircase definitions, taken together, are similar to that of a bookcase, which is a case or structure containing/supporting bookshelves.
 You can think of a staircase as a stairway held by a case, where each tread in a staircase is like a shelf in a bookcase.
 Staircases are structures that usually exist inside buildings, or are attached to them.
 A typical wooden two-story home staircase is really just a tall bookcase that is built at an angle, instead of vertical, so that the ‘bookshelves’ are offset, and serve as the steps.
-Note the brown wooden treads in the diagram above and to the right, there are no risers in the staircase, where the case itself, acts as the risers for the treads.
+Note the brown wooden treads in the diagram above and to the right, there are no separate risers in the staircase, where the case itself, acts as the risers for the treads.
 Those three structural case elements holding the treads are called stringers.
+Although most staircases are wooden and indoor, there are a few outdoor woodenb staircases.
+Here is a video of a staircase on Eldred St, with 196 wooden steps, which is your reward for climbing a 33% grade to get there!

 1: a vertical shaft in which stairs are located